pinzger/pinzger.github.io/_pages/openpositions.md

 **Minimum salary:** € 34,411.65 per annum (gross)<br/>
 **Limited to:** 4 years<br/>
 **Starting date:** as soon as possible<br/>
-**Application deadline:** by ~~August 15, 2023~~ **October 25th, 2023**<br/>
+**Application deadline:** applications will be considered **until** the position  is filled<br/>

 The successful candidate will contribute to the research project SemImpact: Change Impact Analysis for Microservice-based Systems.
 The goal of the SemImpact project is to explore novel methods and techniques that enable software developers and system integrators to accurately determine and understand the semantic impact of code and API changes in microservice-based systems, and to use this information to improve the cost-effectiveness of change impact understanding tasks and regression testing.
 The project is funded by the Austrian FWF and will be performed by the Software Engineering Research Group (SERG) at the University of Klagenfurt.
-SERG and the University of Klagenfurt provide a vivid, friendly, international and research-oriented environment.

 ### Tasks comprise
 * Investigation of methods and techniques for determining, understanding, and testing the semantic impact of code and API changes in microservice-based systems